On Stan Lee and the whole Marvel thing…

 As you’ll discover the loyal Lee, was always the one “constant” in the Marvel story.
 Mackinder writes about Lee’s contributions from when he joined the comic book industry in the mid-1930s until his death in his early nineties in 2018.
 The book tells of his triumphant moments, such as the rise of Marvel Studio’s movies and his more challenging times when comic books were in decline and Marvel was in bankruptcy.

 This author doesn’t debunk the myths that surround this enigmatic creator but shares a more rounded story of the sometimes conflicting truths.
-In his well-researched book, Mackinder’s supports his writing by adding information gleaned from Stan Lee’s recorded interviews, conversations from those who worked with Stan Lee, the abundant literature around this subject and Stan Lee’s autobiographies.
+In his well-researched book, Mackinder supports his writing by adding information gleaned from Stan Lee’s recorded interviews, conversations from those who worked with Stan Lee, the abundant literature on this subject and Stan Lee’s autobiographies.

 Mackinder describes the story of Lee’s life as “the embodiment of the American dream”.
 Lee’s origin story began in 1922, as the New York born son of a Romanian Jewish immigrant and a Romanian Jewish American.
 Young Stanley had few friends and escaped into his imagination in books, the radio, theatre and later films.
 Mackinder believes these early influences helped Lee when he later creating stories for his comic book superheroes.